martinkosch/NonlinearCrystals.jl/README.md

 ]dev https://github.com/martinkosch/NonlinearCrystals.jl
 ```

-This will clone the package locally and tracks its latest development version.
+This will clone the package locally with its latest development version.

 ## Current features